MileHacker Logo

 • Older parts of the city, smaller shops, and some public transport still present challenges.

-• Older bus models may not be fully accessible.
+• Older bus models might not be completely accessible.

 Getting Around Tips

-Consider a boat ride on Daming Lake for a relaxing and scenic perspective of the city.
-The Qianfo Mountain cable car gives great views and saves time and effort.
+Consider a boat ride on Daming On the lake for a relaxing and scenic perspective of the city.
+The Qianfo Mountain cable car gives great views and saves you time and effort.